jgmalcolm/jgmalcolm.github.io/_posts/2016-05-18-writing-science.md

 **Don't discuss.** This is the introduction, not the discussion.
 Don't be exhaustive and cite everything.
 Just cite a few (2-3) major studies that you're going to springboard off.
-The discussion later can be a more exhaustive literature.
+The discussion later can be a more exhaustive literature review.
 Similarly, leave the conclusion and results for the conclusion and results sections.

 **Too many citations.** The intro should be very basic and merely introduce the topic.
 You should even get away with making basic statements that don't